ABZB/Pokemon-Rom-Balancer/readme.txt

 		2) Run 600 Balancer

-		3) Select the appropriate target game.
+		3) Check the desired options, then select the appropriate target game.

 		4) Select the appropriate file:

 				* HGSS: /a/0/0/2
 				* Platinum /poketool/personal/pl_personal.narc
-				* B2W2: /a/0/1/6
+				* BW & B2W2: /a/0/1/6
 				* USUSM: a/0/1/7

 		5) You will be prompted to save a backup of the original file.